Tuesday, July 17, 2018

 Robbie the Robot

 Pssst, wanna play a game bursting with fun?
 Then check out Bug Spray, developed by Philip Bishop, which should please gamers with both green fingers and a natural love for killing nasty insects.
-In fact, it might look familiar if you're old enough to remember the 1983 Speccy original by Ultimate Play The Game?
+It might look familiar if you're old enough to remember the 1983 Speccy original by Ultimate Play The Game?

-Sunflowers need protection from hungry pests who nibble at them.
-To stop this, we use different cans of bug spray, as each type is designed to kill a specific creature.
-So spraying a bug with the wrong type will only stun them.
+Sunflowers need protection from pests who nibble at them.
+To stop this, we use different cans of bug spray, since each type is designed to kill a specific type of insect.
+So spraying a bug with the wrong type of spray will only stun it.
 Sadly, our gardener can only carry one, so it's a rush battling the swarming critters.

 Just like Jet Pac, this is like the original, but it isn't an exact replica.
-It's close and brought back many happy memories for me.
-The graphics are pretty much ZX Spectrum standards, and the sprites are cute, especially the spiders.
-Sound effects are adequate, but there is an option for chipmusic which is a better option.
+It's close and brought back happy memories for me.
+The graphics are pretty much in the ZX Spectrum style, and the sprites are cute, especially the spiders.
+Sound effects are adequate, but there is an option for chiptunes, which is preferable.

 Bug Spray is a blatant rip-off, but it works well.
-My only criticism is manoeuvring the gardener into the gaps, which is tight.
+My only criticism is manoeuvring the gardener into the tight gaps.
 That aside, I've enjoyed what is essentially a fantastic 16-bit conversion of Pssst!

 No comments: